 I have been waiting for a story like this, one that tells an original tale from ordinary lives.
 There are some of them out there but not many promise us the joy of going through.
 Specially cause ordinary lives tend to be dramatic when screened in a movie.
 Something needs to be appealing enough in order for us to be interested in the script, doesn’t it?

-On Ogawa-cho Serenade, starting point is appealing enough to get us waiting for the release with fun and emotional moments that go through a reality that is might be really different from our daily lives, but still feel natural enough to empathize with it.
+On Ogawa-cho Serenade, starting point is appealing enough to get us waiting for the release.
+It has fun and emotional moments that go through a reality that is might be really different from our daily lives, but still feel natural enough to empathize with it.